vercel/next.js/packages/next-mdx/readme.md

 })
 ```

-Optionally you can match other file extensions for MDX compilation, by default only `.mdx` is supported
+Optionally you can match other file extensions for MDX compilation, as by default only `.mdx` is supported:

 ```js
 // next.config.js